keithliam/tic-tac-toe-minmax/README.md

 ## Play Online

-You may play the game hosted in Heroku [here](https://bit.ly/UnbeatableTicTacToe).
+You may play the game hosted on Netlify [here](https://keiths-tictactoe-minmax.netlify.app/).

 ## Play Locally